j2labs/brubeck/README.md

 # Routing URL's

-As we saw above, handling URL's is as easy as mapping a URL to a handler.
+As we saw above, handling URL's is as easy as mapping a URL to a class.

     handler_tuples = [(r'^/brubeck', DemoHandler)]

-Or as easy as using a decorator.
+Or as easy as decorating a funciton.

     @app.add_route('^/brubeck', method='GET')
     def foo(application, message):